kun-create/QuickTreeCopy/readme.md

 Quick Tree Copy
 =============

 QuickTreeCopy is a lightweight Tkinter application that generates and copies a directory tree structure in plain-text form—ideal for quickly feeding your file hierarchy into AI tools or documentation.
+Codeinplace Final Project!!

 Features
 --------